Signed in as:

 Roles blur.
 Expectations multiply.
 The work itself is rarely the problem.

-They absorb pressure so things can keep moving.
-Over time, however, adaptation without orientation carries a cost.
+Over time, adaptation without shared orientation carries a cost.
 Capacity drains.
+Judgment narrows.
+Agency erodes.

 This is where our work begins.